Fly-tipping is the illegal dumping of rubbish on land that is not a proper recycling centre

 The following information will be requested:

-- full descriptions of the incident including the precise locations
+- full description of the incident including the precise locations

 - any vehicle registration numbers or identifying names or phone numbers